-Many want to reduce their carbon footprint but don’t know where to start.
+Do you want to reduce your carbon footprint but don’t know where to start?

 Here are nine sustainable changes you can make to be more eco-friendly: